 No. The Connecticut premarital blood test requirement was repealed in 2003.

 No. Wedding rings are not a requirement for marriage in Connecticut.
-Some couples prefer to use one ring, others prefer two rings, but no rings are needed for a Justice of the Peace wedding.
+Some couples prefer to use one ring, others prefer two rings, but no rings are needed for a Connecticut wedding.

 Yes!
 It would be a pleasure to marry you, no matter where you are from.
 Just follow the steps at "How can we get married in Connecticut?"

 This is an extremely important topic.
 Please confirm with your wedding officiant that they are legally authorized to join people in marriage in Connecticut.
 Authorized officiants include

 If you have any doubt about your officiant being properly authorized to marry couples in Connecticut, please ask your officiant for documentation.
 There is a Suggested Criteria Page for helping you choose an officiant.

 No. The Town Clerk's Office may ask you if you have chosen the person who will be marrying you, but you do not have to supply an officiant's name to get your marriage license.